enviodev/.github/profile/README.md

 <a href="https://docs.envio.dev/blog"> Blog</a>

-Envio is the state-of-the-art way to retrieve on-chain data.
-Retrieve millions of blocks, logs, transactions and traces on multiple chains in seconds.
+Envio is the state-of-the-art way to retrieve onchain data.
+Retrieve millions of blocks, logs, transactions, and traces on multiple chains in seconds.

 ## 👩‍💻 For Developers
 - 📖 [HyperIndex](https://docs.envio.dev/docs/HyperIndex/overview) - Blazing-fast multi-chain indexer.
 Any EVM L1, L2, L3.